ikekra/Economy-Exchange-Calculator/README.md

 ## Accessibility

 Mobile-optimized for Android and iOS devices.
-Supports dark mode for comfortable use in low-light environments.
+Supports dark mode for the comfortable use in low-light environments.
 ## Screenshot
 ![image](1236.jpg)